RibasCode/quick-start/README.md

 - Use of Poppins & Open Sans localy
 - Fast performance optimitzation

-* Also Google fonts CDN comented for fast start in case you want lighter weith project, you can remove the local files on:
+* Also a Google fonts CDN @import comented on the css, to launch a quick start in case you want a lighter weith project, you can remove the local files on:
 - assets/font
 - assets/css/font/css